dart-lang/site-www/src/_guides/language/sound-dart.md

 New tools in development for the Dart language rely on ahead-of-time (AOT) compilation.
-AOT compiling benefits significantly from strong type checking that can be performs at compile time.
+AOT compiling benefits significantly from strong type checking that can be performed at compile time.
 For this reason, the Dart language now offers strong mode.

 Strong mode enables Dart to have a sound type system.
 Strong mode Dart